donglinkang2021/SimpleAttention/visualize/README.md

 # README

-Here we make some visualizations of the result.
+Here we make some visualizations of the result differement model and dataset.
 To take a look at the result, please run the following command **in parent directory `simpleAttention`**:

 ```bash
 python visualize/result.py